mampfes/hacs_waste_collection_schedule/README.md

 - [PGH.ST](./doc/source/pgh_st.md)
 - [Seattle Public Utilities](./doc/source/seattle_gov.md)

+## Installation

+1. Ensure that [HACS](https://github.com/hacs/integration) is installed.
+2. Install the "Waste Collection Schedule" integration.
+3. Configure the integration (see next chapter).
+4. Restart Home Assistant.

+Or if you want to do it manually: Copy folder `waste_collection_schedule` to `custom_components` in your config folder.

-## Configuration via configuration.yaml
+## Configuration

 The configuration consists of 2 entries in configuration.yaml.

-1. Source configuration<br>
+1. Source configuration

+   For every service provider, a source has to be added to the configuration.
+The source takes care of the arguments which are required by the service provider, e.g. district, street, house number etc.

-   A source is a used to retrieve the data from a web service.
-Multiple source can be created at the same time.
-Even a single source can be created multiple times (with different arguments), e.g. if you want to see the waste collection schedule for multiple districts.
+   If you want to fetch data from multiple service providers, just add multiple sources.
+You can also add the same service provider multiple times (which only makes sense if you use this with different arguments), e.g. if you want to see the waste collection schedules for multiple districts.

-2. Sensor configuration<br>
+2. Sensor configuration

-   For every Source, one or more sensors can be defined to visualize the retrieved data.
-For each sensor, the entity state format, date format, details view and other properties can be customized.
+   A sensor is used to visualize the retrieved information, e.g. waste type, next collection date or days to next collection.
+The sensor state (which is shown in a Lovelace card) can be customized using templates to show e.g. the collection type only or the next collection date or a combination of all information.

+   You can also add multiple sensors per source if you want to show the retrieved information like collection type or next collection date in separate entities.

+   If you want to have one entity per collection type, you just have to add one sensor per collection type.

-## 1. Configure the Source(s)
+## 1. Configure the source(s)

 ```yaml
 waste_collection_schedule: